gustaavv/MIT6.824/lab2d.md

 When the leader wants to send an AppendEntries RPC request, if `nextIndex` is no greater than the snapshot's `LastIncludedIndex`, which means the follower is lagging behind, an InstallSnapshot RPC request will be sent instead.

+### Optimization

+1️⃣ After state machine calls `Start()`, the leader sends AppendEntries RPC requests immediately instead of relying on the heartbeat to send the newly appended log entry.

+2️⃣ Fast retry when an AppendEntries RPC reply suggests that there is a conflict in log.

 ## Experiences

 ### Difficulty